kimester/e-commerce-hw/README.md

   ## Description
   A database for showing product informationinto different categories.
 Including their associated tags.
+  Please see attached photos for screen shots of the rests run in Insomnia

   ## Table of Contents
   * [Installation](#installation)